 Stress is a major component of modern life.
 Most of us are taught that we must simply deal with it, like everyone else.
 However, lifestyle decisions as well as natural, plant based supplements can make a real difference to stress levels.
 A 2008 clinical study measured the effect of taking ashwagandha over 60 days on chronic stress.

 Three randomised groups totalling 98 people completed the 60 day study.
 The results are remarkable, too.
-The researchers found that taking either 125 or 250 mg of ashwagandha extract daily “significantly reduces experiential and biochemical indicators of stress without adverse effects”.
+The researchers found that taking either 125 or 250 mg of ashwagandha powder daily “significantly reduces experiential and biochemical indicators of stress without adverse effects”.
 By day 60, total stress and anxiety scores fell by 60-75%, with the higher dose giving the strongest reduction.

 #2 Improved muscle mass and strength